-01Ethical Scenario Question
+01An Ethical Scenario Question

 It's easy to simply say that you'd report the officer to his superiors and be done with it.
-But what employers are looking for, though, are indications that you understand why what the other officer did was wrong; that you are conscious of the high ethical standards you'll be held to; and that you can overcome peer pressure and do the right thing for your community.
+But what employers are looking for here are indications that you understand why the other officer's action was wrong.
+You're conscious of the high ethical standards you'll be held to and you can overcome peer pressure and do the right thing for your community.

-02Work-Life Balance Question
+02A Work-Life Balance Question

-In short, your employer is looking for insight into what sort of work ethic you possess and where your priorities lie.
+Your employer is looking for insight into what sort of work ethic you possess and where your priorities lie.
 It's not just about whether you're willing to work.
 It's about how you prioritize your work-life balance.

 The Question: Your supervisor comes to you and asks you to do something which you're certain is either against policy or out of line with your organization's standard procedures.
-How would you handle the situation?
+How would you handle this situation?

 It's not uncommon to disagree with a supervisor, and employers understand that they can sometimes get it wrong.
 What the interviewer wants to see here is that you have the interpersonal insight to deal with the supervisor politely and respectfully while at the same time doing the right thing.

-A good answer will discuss the steps you would take to seek clarification for your supervisor, how you would let them know you think it should be done differently, and that ultimately if it's not illegal, immoral or unethical you'll do what you're asked.
+A good answer will discuss the steps you would take to seek clarification from your supervisor, how you would let her know you think the situation should be handled differently, and that if it's not illegal, immoral, or unethical you'll do what you're asked.
 It would also be good to mention that you'd want to discuss the situation with the next-level supervisor later.

 Examples of Scenario-Based Interview Questions in Criminal Justice